SourcePointUSA/unity-sdk/README.md

 # Resurface Privacy Manager

 Once a player has completed the consent flow, you may be interested to resurface your privacy manager so the player can see/manage their consents.
 To do this we provide the `LoadPrivacyManager` method.
 The following code snippet will show a GDPR privacy manager with default tab open.
+Once again, there is two overloads of `LoadPrivacyManager` first is for mobile platforms:
 ```c#
     public void OnPrivacyManagerButtonClick()
     {